voukatas/Commander/README.md

 # Commander
 Commander is a command and control framework (C2) written in Python, Flask and SQLite.
-It comes built-in with two Linux agents written in Python and C.
+It comes with two agents written in Python and C.

+Not script-kiddie friendly

 ### Features
-- Fully encrypted communications (TLS)
+- Fully encrypted communication (TLS)
+- Multiple Agents
+- Obfuscation
+- Interactive Sessions
+- Scalable
 - Base64 data encoding
 - RESTful API
-- Supports CLI Clients
-- Comes with a built-in Agent written in C for small footprint

 ### Agents
 - Python 3
-  - Additionaly to the C agent the python agent supports also:
+  - The python agent supports:
-    - sessions, an interactive shell between the admin and the agent
+    - sessions, an interactive shell between the admin and the agent (like ssh)
     - obfuscation
+    - Both Windows and Linux systems
 - C
+  - The C agent supports only the basic functionality for now, the control of tasks for the agents
+  - Only for Linux systems

 ### Requirements
 Python >= 3.6 is required to run and the following dependencies
 ```
-Linux
+Linux for the admin.py and c2_server.py.
+(Untested for windows)
 apt install libcurl4-openssl-dev libb64-dev
+apt install openssl
 pip3 install -r requirements.txt
 ```